A luminous and young galaxy at z=12.33 revealed by a JWST/MIRI detection of H{\alpha} and [OIII]: SED fitting

 \section{SED fitting}

 The broad-band spectral energy distribution, jointly with the spectroscopic measurements of the H$\alpha$ and [OIII] emission lines, were fitted to stellar population and nebular gas emission models to estimate the stellar mass, SFR, and mass-weighted age of GHZ2.
 The NIRCam photometry is slightly different from previous estimations\cite{Castellano2022} since we include new observations obtained in July 2023 (see ref.\cite{Castellano2024} and Merlin et al. in prep. for further details).
 We used the {\sc synthesizer-AGN} code \cite{2003MNRAS.338..508P,2008ApJ...675..234P,2024arXiv240108782P}, with the stellar populations models from ref.\cite{2003MNRAS.344.1000B} and with a Chabrier\cite{2003PASP..115..763C} initial mass function with stellar mass limits between 0.1 and 100~$\mathrm{M}_\odot$.
 We probed all sub-solar metallicity models.
 The star formation history was set to a double burst, each stellar population described by a delayed-exponential law with possible timescales ranging from 1 to 100~Myr, ages from 0.1~Myr to the age of the Universe at $z=12.36$.
 Each stellar population is allowed to be affected by independent dust attenuations described by Calzetti law\cite{2000ApJ...533..682C}, with A$_{\rm V}$ values ranging from 0 to 1~mag.
 Nebular continuum and line emission was modeled with {\sc Cloudy} version c23.0.1 \cite{1998PASP..110..761F,2023RMxAA..59..327C}, assuming 10,000~K gas with $10^4$~cm$^{-3}$ density and abundances linked to the stellar metallicity and ionizing photon flux provided by the stellar models.
 The main derived properties (without correcting for the gravitational amplification) are: stellar mass $\log\mathrm{M_\star/M}_\odot=9.03^{+0.13}_{-0.28}$, SFR$_\mathrm{10Myr}=7\pm2$~M$_\odot$~yr$^{-1}$, mass-weighted age $28^{+10}_{-14}~$Myr.
-The models also support the low-metallicity directly derived from the [OIII]-to-H$\beta$ line luminosity ratio and the high ionization parameter inferred from the BPT diagram, with a best-fit stellar metallicity of $\mathrm{Z/Z_\odot}=0.020^{+0.030}_{-0.015}$ and $\log \mathrm{U}=-1.1\pm0.4$.
-The attenuation for older and younger star populations is constrained to be $\mathrm{A(V)}= 0.3^{+0.1}_{-0.2}~$mag and $0.1^{+0.2}_{-0.1}~$mag.
+The models also support the high ionization parameter inferred from the BPT diagram, with a best-fit value of $\log \mathrm{U}=-1.1\pm0.4$, and a consistent stellar metallicity of $\mathrm{Z/Z_\odot}=0.020^{+0.030}_{-0.015}$.
+The attenuation for older and younger star populations is constrained to be $\mathrm{A(V)}= 0.3^{+0.1}_{-0.2}~$mag and $0.1^{+0.2}_{-0.1}~$mag, respectively.
+The best-fit SED obtained from this analysis is presented in the Supplementary information.